lycheeverse/lychee-action/README.md

 ## Usage

-Here is a full example of a Github workflow file.
+Here is a full example of a GitHub workflow file:

 It will check all repository links once per day and create an issue in case of errors.
 Save this under `.github/workflows/links.yml`: